Introduction

 - Automated workflows and approvals

-- Extensive reporting and dashboards.
+- Reporting and dashboards.

 Pros

-- Familiar interface for spreadsheet users
+- Familiar interface for users already comfortable with spreadsheets

 - Scalable for complex, enterprise-level projects